nashe01/nashe01/README.md

 <hr/>

 ## 👨‍💻 About Me
-🌟I’m a passionate full-stack Software Developer with a First-Class Bachelor of Science degree in Information and Technology.
+Software Developer with a First-Class Bachelor of Science degree in Information and Technology.
 I’ve gained hands-on experience through internships at OK Zimbabwe (Flutter Developer) and ZimParks, where I played an active role in developing and enhancing mobile applications and websites.
 This experience significantly strengthened my proficiency in cross-platform development and provided hands-on exposure to agile methodologies and real-time debugging in live production environments.

 ## 🛠️ Skills & Expertise